gbriel21/map2D_dataSet/README.md

 # map2D_dataSet
 ### Content
-A dataset with 10 000 2d maps images for training (and soon 2500 for testting).
+A dataset with 10 000 2d maps.

 #### Some examples of maps from dataset
 - **map 58**